rdinter/test-counties/README.md

 This is still currently a work in progress.
 At the moment, here are a few things I know that I will eventually need to tackle:

-1. Hosting various datasets (bb loans, FCC data, etc.) on a site so that R scripts are automated.
+1. Hosting various datasets (BB loans, FCC data, etc.) on a site so that R scripts are automated.
 2. Delve into the BEA API and sort through their various data.
 Document this as well.
 3. Convert Matlab code (for origin-destination models and potentially dynamic spatial ordered probit) to R scripts.